pagi-org/spec/pagi.md

     * float
     * boolean
     * string
+    * enumeration
 * A property may be single or multiple valued.
 Minimum and Maximum arity may be specified as part of the schema.
+* Some property types may allow the specification of constraints:
+    * integer - minimum and maximum values may be specified, with `unbounded` being the default
+    * float - minimum and maximum values may be specified, with `unbounded` being the default
+    * enumeration - a list of possible values must be specified

 ### Features {#features}